 One of the things you take away from reading this book is just how much Tiger wanted to win.
 The lengths he went to were incredible.

 A case in point is when he won the Masters in 1997.
 The Masters is one of four tournaments considered a major that form a part of the Grand Slam.

-It was first major championship as a professional and he won by 12 strokes to become the youngest winner in the history of the tournament.
+It was his first major championship as a professional and he won by 12 strokes to become the youngest winner in the history of the tournament.
 Most people would be satisfied with us but not Woods.

 He felt his swing and flaws and he wanted to fix those flaws.
 He decided to remodel his swing after his record-breaking victory despite the fact it might impact his ability to win in the immediate future.

 The plan worked.
 Woods was the dominant player on the Tour in the early 2000s and won all four majors in succession from the 2000 U.S. Open to the 2001 Masters.

 Another example of his determination to win at all costs was when he won the 2008 US Open one leg.
 He went into the tournament with a broken tibia and an almost non-existent ACL due to the accumulation of wear and tear during his career.